“They took our language.”

 This year marks the 150th anniversary of the Powell Geographic Expedition of 1869, the first government-sanctioned exploration of the Green and Colorado Rivers through the Grand Canyon.
 “Men in Boats” detailed the adventures of the team led by Powell, played by Nina Lucy Locke, GS ’20, the one-armed Civil War veteran, geologist, and explorer of the American West.

 The play is based on Powell’s journals of the expedition, as published in “The Exploration of the Colorado River and Its Canyons.”
-In the face of tumultuous rapids; near-drownings; and losses of boats, supplies, and crew members alike, the team made it successfully through the canyon, producing detailed maps and descriptions of lands previously unexplored by white men.
+In the face of tumultuous rapids, near-drownings, and losses of boats, supplies, and crew members alike, the team made it successfully through the canyon, producing detailed maps and descriptions of lands previously unexplored by white men.

 “Men on Boats” details this narrative almost exactly as presented in Powell’s journals, with two especially poignant changes.
 First, instead of utilizing period language, the play featured modern speech.
-Second and most compelling, instead of, in Backhaus’ words, a cast of “Hugh Jackmans,” the production was cast with diverse, non-male identifying actors, as specified in the play’s textual introduction.
+Second and more compelling, instead of, in Backhaus’ words, a cast of “Hugh Jackmans,” the production was cast with diverse, non-male identifying actors, as specified in the play’s textual introduction.